pellebjerkestrand/AtomicDesignBuildSystem/README.md

 Run `gulp` to build.

 ## Automatic Build While Developing
 Run `gulp dev` and watchers will be set up for building HTML, CSS and JS when relevant files change.
+Watchers for building the style guide will also be set up.

+New files do not trigger anything.
+After adding new files, you must rerun `gulp dev`.

 ## Deployment & Hosting
 `.deployment` and `deploy.sh` take care of building and deploying to an Azure Website, so hosting in one of those is easy as pie.
 Just link the GitHub repository to the Azure Website and it will auto build and deploy on each commit.
 Linking repositories that are hosted elsewhere is also easy but might result in you having to set up web hooks manually.